docplanner-workshop/clean-arch-workshops/README.md

 _Starting Project_

+You need Docker and docker-compose to properly run this project (or configure it yourself using your local env)

 There is a Makefile that encapsulates raw commands.
 So make sure you have `make` installed.
 Or use the raw commands defined in the Makefile :)

 _Starting Project_